peterhurford/personal/README.md

 The personal website of Peter Hurford.
-Built in Jekyll.
+Built in Jekyll, hosted on GitHub pages.
+Theme is inspired and adapted from [Hero](http://themetrust.com/demos/hero/) by Theme Trust.